 - Lower them back down.

-Resistance Band Exercises Variations for Stronger Neck
+Resistance Band Exercises for a Stronger Neck

 Neck Flexion With Resistance Bands